Thousands of workers in Sydney have taken illegal strike action to rally against the Liberals’ anti-union laws.

 But forcing Labor to stop the fines against strike action will take serious pressure—and a willingness to take to the streets and defy the laws.
 As one MUA banner demanded, we need to, “Smash the anti-union laws: it’s our right to strike”.

-By Daniel Cotton and James Supple
+By Sophie Cotton and James Supple